Jalapeno Ranch Dressing

 Can’t handle the heat?
 Try Buttermilk Avocado Ranch Dressing!

-Cilantro Lime Ranch with a Kick
+Ranch Dressing with a Kick

-In this recipe, cilantro stands in for parsley which gives it more of a citrusy flavor that is enhanced by lime juice that replace the vinegar or mustard you find in classic Ranch dressing.
-Then let’s not forget the jalapenos!
-You’ll love the southwestern inspiration in this Jalapeno Ranch Dressing with the fresh pairing of cilantro and lime to cool it off just enough!
+• Bold flavor.
+In this recipe, cilantro stands in for parsley which gives it more of a citrusy flavor that is enhanced by lime juice that replaces the vinegar or mustard you find in classic Ranch dressing.
+Then let’s not forget the jalapenos to give it a little kick!

 This simple combination of ingredients gives you a smooth and creamy dressing with bold flavor.
 It has the freshness of the herbs and the tangy zip of lime with the spicy kick from the jalapeno.
+Here’s a brief rundown.
+The full amounts and instructions are in the recipe card at the bottom of the post.

 • Milk: You can use any kind you have on hand and adjust the amount to give you the consistency you like.
 Whole milk will make a thicker dressing, skim or almond milk will thin it out more, so you may want to use a little less.

 • Fresh cilantro: No need to separate the leaves from the stems since the stems are edible and will be broken down in the blender.
-Dried cilantro is no recommended because it is the main flavor profile, giving the salad dressing a nice fresh flavor and bright green color.
+Dried cilantro is not recommended because it is the main flavor profile, giving the salad dressing a nice fresh flavor and bright green color.

-• Chopped jalapeño: Since it is doing to be blended, you just need to give it a rough chop so it breaks down in the blender.
+• Chopped jalapeño: Since it is going to be blended, you just need to give it a rough chop so it breaks down in the blender.
 Be sure to remove the seeds as they are the hottest part of the jalapeno (well, unless you want it hotter).

 • Fresh dill: Roughly chopped, or you can use dried.